 The format of the day can vary depending on the provider and route, for example if you're already employed in the school.
 The interview process may include a selection of activities such as:

 - a face-to-face interview

 - an assessment centre

 - written tests of maths, ICT and/or English

 - a presentation

 - teaching or planning a mini-lesson

-- interaction with pupils in school
+- interaction with staff and pupils in school

 - a subject-specific task such as a practical exercise for PE, music or drama candidates